AlexErrant/Pentive/design-decisions/frontend.md

 # Undecided

 Capacitor vs Electron vs Tauri.
 The only non-web API Pentive really need is filesystem access.
 This allows for importing Anki `apkg`s and automated creation of local backups.
-There may be perf/interop advantages with moving to SQLite.
+There will be perf/interop advantages when using SQLite that's on a real file system (compared to IndexedDB for wa-sqlite/crsqlite).